Canadian Pacific to lock out employees in 72 hours if talks with union fail

 "Delaying resolution would only make things worse.
 We take this action with a view to bringing this uncertainty to an end," CP's chief executive officer, Keith Creel, said.

+The union confirmed that it had been served with a lockout notice from Canadian Pacific and said, "At the bargaining table, CP continues to dismiss our members' demands and are unwilling to negotiate the issues they have created."

+TCRC is willing to remain at the bargaining table until the lockout deadline on March 20 and beyond to reach a negotiated settlement, it said in a statement.

-Canada, Russia and Belarus are one of the main sources for the world's potash, a key input required for producing nitrogen-containing fertilizers.
+Canada, Russia and Belarus are among the main sources for the world's potash, a key input required for producing nitrogen-containing fertilizers.

 Concerns about fertilizer supplies have peaked since Russia's invasion of Ukraine and sanction on Belarus.